dm5tt/LD1125H_Firmware/Apps/cw_radar/README.md

 # And now?

-You can use "raw_reader.py" to visualize the spectrum of the signal.
+You can use "fft_reader.py" to visualize the spectrum of the signal.

-Beware: no auto-scaling was implemented.
-You must use the Zoom button.

 # How to start